jwashuta/cot-4500-as2/README.md

 -Python

 ## Description

-This program is designed to to convert the binary code 0100000001111110101110010000000000000000000000000000000000000000 in 64-bit to a number with a precision of 5 decimal places.
-By doing that the program can continue to problems 2-4 where it either chopping(Question 2) or rounding(Question 3) the number we converted from binary for question 1 to 3 decimal places.
-Furthermore, we determine the relative and absolute error from the rounding to 3 digits.
-Questions 5 and 6 determines the amount of iterations that certian problems can be solved.
-Question five asks us to consider the infinite series and we solve for that.
-On the other hand, Question 6 asks us to solve for the equation: x**3 + 4*x**2 - 10 = 0 using Bisection method(Part A) and Newton Raphson Method(Part B).
-This code does not need any input from the user and runs automatically.
+This code was designed to find the 2nd degree using Neville's method for question 1.
+Furthermore, Neville's method is also used in question 2 to print out polynomial approximations.
+Question 3 is solved by using the reults of Question 2 to approximate f(7.3).
+Question 4 uses the divided method to print out the Hermite polynomial approximation matrix.
+Finally, Question 5 has us use the cubic spline method to solve the table present.

 ## Setup/Installation
 ##### Imports
--import math, codeop, NumPy, and decimal.
+-import scipy, NumPy

 ##### Other requirements
 -Create requirements.txt.
 This can be done by typing "pip freeze >requirements.txt" into the terminal.